 - The National Disability Employment Strategy and its interaction with disability employment services

 - Working with large employers – how to make the relationship work longer term

 - Marketing and branding in your employer community

 - Building disability employer confidence

 - Challenging perspectives: how the employer, jobseeker and provider can intersect

-- Better use of wage subsidies and employers
+- Better use of employer incentives including wage subsidies

 - The ‘burnt’ employer – how to reinvigorate the relationship

-Stream 4: NDIS – Employment supports as the pathway to independence
+Stream 3: NDIS – Open Employment, Employment supports and pathways to independence

 - NDIS Participant Employment Strategy